 Success with vision therapy

 Vision therapy results can vary depending on each condition and circumstance.
-Successful vision therapy requires active engagement from the prescribing doctor, vision therapist, patient, and parents of any children enrolled in the program.
-With time, consistency, and hard work, patients can experience significant improvements in symptoms and efficiency in school or work-related tasks.
+Successful vision therapy requires active engagement from the prescribing doctor, vision therapist and patient.
+With time, consistency, and hard work, patients can experience significant improvements in symptoms and efficiency in school, work-related tasks and sports performance.
 Many school-aged patients often report increased reading speed, reading comprehension, and performance in school overall.